 Oestrogen promotes the formation of collagen and hyaluronic acid, ageing reduces oestrogen and collagen.

 Postmenopausal women who replace oestrogen and testosterone have 48% thicker healthier skin.

-DHEA declines from age 30 onwards, and is often low in post menopausal women.
+From age 30 onwards, DHEA declines and is often low in post menopausal women.
 DHEA has powerful anti oxidant skin protective benefits.
 It protects the skin’s blood vessels, and has an anti inflammatory action.
-DHEA can be delivered both systemically and Transdermally.
+You can take DHEA both systemically and Transdermally.

 This hormone is a very strong antioxidant and protects against U.V. radiation, it also plays a part in repairing burned skin.
 Interestingly patients with psoriasis and atopic eczema do not have normal melatonin secretion.